Commerce > Business Studies (BST) Class 12 > Chapter Notes - Marketing Management

 4. Receipt of additional information.

-5. Development of relationship with the prospective customers which may become important in making sale.
+5. Development of relationships with prospective customers which may become important in making sales.

-1. Physical Qualities: Physical qualities include personality health, stamina and tolerance.
-A salesman can instantly connect with the customers if he is good looking and smart.
+1. Physical Qualities: Physical qualities include personality health, stamina, and tolerance.
+A salesman can instantly connect with customers if he is good-looking and smart.

 4. Good communication skills: He should be able to develop a good conversation with the customer.
 He should be confident while he is communicating and should be able to answer all the queries of the customer satisfactorily.

 5. Honesty: It is a very important quality of a good salesman.
-In order to establish the goodwill of firm he must be honest and sincere in performing his duty.
-A salesman who resorts to selling inferior goods, charging higher rates, providing wrong information, giving exaggerated claims etc. will cause a decline in goodwill of the firm in the long run.
+In order to establish the goodwill of the firm he must be honest and sincere in performing his duty.
+A salesman who resorts to selling inferior goods, charging higher rates, providing wrong information, giving exaggerated claims, etc. will cause a decline in the goodwill of the firm in the long run.

 8. Capacity to inspire trust: The salesman should have the convincing power to develop the belief in a customer that the product he is buying is the best product in the market.

-• Sales Promotion: Short term incentives designed to encourage the buyers to make immediate purchase of a product/service.
+Short-term incentives are designed to encourage buyers to make immediate purchases of a product/service.

-• Public Relations: “The Chartered Institute of Public Relations” defines Public Relations as a strategic management function that adds value to an organization by helping it to manage its reputation Public relations covers a wide range of tactics, usually involve providing information to independent media sources in the hope of gaining favorable coverage.
-It also involves a mix of promoting specific products, services and events and promoting the overall brand of an organization which is an ongoing tact.
-Public Relation tools include:
+“The Chartered Institute of Public Relations” defines Public Relations as a strategic management function that adds value to an organization by helping it to manage its reputation Public relations covers a wide range of tactics, usually involving providing information to independent media sources in the hope of gaining favorable coverage.
+It also involves a mix of promoting specific products, services, and events and promoting the overall brand of an organization which is an ongoing tact.
+Public Relations tools include:

 1. Press Release: A press release is an announcement of an event, performance, or other newsworthy item that is issued to the press by a public relations professional of an organization.
 It is written in the form of a story with an attractive heading so that the media newspaper/radio/television/internet.

-2. Press Kits: It is a comprehensive package of information outlining a company’s quickly grasp and circulates the message through products and services most frequently sent to members of the press.
+2. Press Kits: It is a comprehensive package of information outlining a company’s quick grasp and circulating the message through products and services most frequently sent to members of the press.
 It includes A brief company biography.
 Information of senior management.
 Comments from customers.
 Reprints of newspaper and magazine articles.
 Photos of products.

-3. Brochures: It is a booklet published by the organization which contains the organization’s background, its ethics, vision, mission, its past, present and future projects, its CISP, etc. E.g.: brochure given to new employees to give them a gist of the organization.
+3. Brochures: It is a booklet published by the organization which contains the organization’s background, ethics, vision, mission, past, present, and future projects, its CISP, etc. E.g.: a brochure was given to new employees to give them a gist of the organization.

 4. Newsletter: It is a printed publication produced at regular intervals focusing on a particular set of people.
 The content of a newsletter is presented in a writing style that is less formal and letter-like.
 For example, a newsletter published by a college consists of information about activities conducted during a particular period, special achievements by students or teachers, etc.

-6. Conferences and Seminars: Conferences and seminars are conducted for making people aware about the organization.
+6. Conferences and Seminars: Conferences and seminars are conducted for making people aware of the organization.
 For example, travel companies generally call prospective clients and offer travel packages.
-The members are contacted through telephones and asked to attend seminar.
+The members are contacted by telephone and asked to attend the seminar.

 7. Websites: A website acts as a window for the outside world to know an organization.
 So it is designed not just to serve as a resource for members, but also to present a positive message to non-members who are browsing through.